 One thing to note is when you follow someone on Twitter, you follow a whole person.
-I sometimes see people complaining that IT people they follow on Twitter are sharing content unrelated to IT whether it be hobbies, personal thoughts or opinions about what happens in the world (politics, culture, society, ...).
-You have to realize that behind a Twitter account (not an organizational one) there is a real person with its tastes, beliefs and emotions.
-A twitter account is not a robot that is publishing IT content for you to do you technology watch so be kind and respect that.
-If you don't like or don't agree with some tweets, just keep scrolling or if it really bother you unfollow the accounts but don't ask them to change who they are.
+I sometimes see people complaining that IT people they follow on Twitter are sharing content unrelated to IT whether it be hobbies, personal thoughts, or opinions about what happens in the world (politics, culture, society, ...).
+You have to realize that behind a Twitter account (not an organizational one) there is a real person with its tastes, beliefs, and emotions.
+A Twitter account is not a robot that is publishing IT content for you to do your technology watch so be kind and respect that.
+If you don't like or don't agree with some tweets, just keep scrolling, or if it bothers you unfollow the accounts but don't ask them to change who they are.

-Tweets are small so it's not like reading an entire blog post even if to be honest it can sometimes be time consuming.
+Tweets are small so it's not like reading an entire blog post even if to be honest it can sometimes be time-consuming.
 Yet, this is something you can do discontinuously when you have a moment, the same way you would read Google or Bing News in public transportations.
-And you don't have to (and must not) read every single tweet from every Twitter account you follow, simply browse your Twitter feed an stop for reading the tweets that caught your eyes.
-You can also categorize the accounts you follow using Twitter lists (one list by category/techno) and browse the lists feeds but personally I find easier to read tweets on one big feed.
+And you don't have to (and must not) read every single tweet from every Twitter account you follow, simply browse your Twitter feed, an stop for reading the tweets that caught your eyes.
+You can also categorize the accounts you follow using Twitter lists (one list by category/techno) and browse their corresponding feed but I find it easier to read tweets on one big feed.

-Like every social platform Twitter is good at allowing people to interact with each other.
-People may not respond to you because they did not see your tweet / comment among all the others or because they did not have the time, yet in theory you can publicly talk to anyone.
-This allow you to reach people you could not have otherwise, share ideas and sometimes get help from kind and skilled people on a specific topic.
+Like every social platform, Twitter is good at allowing people to interact with each other.
+People may not respond to you because they did not see your tweet/comment among all the others or because they did not have the time, yet in theory, you can publicly talk to anyone.
+This allows you to reach people you could not have otherwise, share ideas and sometimes get help from kind and skilled people on a specific topic.
 As long as you don't complain all the time and harass people with questions you are good to go 😉.

-In the next article of this series we will see where we can learn new things as part of our technology watch.comments powered by Disqus
+In the next article of this series, we will see where we can learn new things as part of our technology watch.